rkashyap621/MBD-Longitudinal-Vehicle-Model/README.md

 ## Refactored Masked Subsystem Version
 ### MODEL-2: Longitudinal Vehicle Model with Subsystem Masks for each Resistive Force
 Though the baseline is able to successfully compute the vehicle velocity, it needed further modeling improvements.
-The first aspect I wanted to improve was the global declaration of simulation parameters in m-script as **'initialization function'**.
+The first aspect I wanted to improve was the global declaration of simulation parameters in MATLAB script as **'initialization function'**.

 In this model, each resisting force subsystem was refactored as a masked subsystem.
 The refactored model is shown below.